takeshape/penny/README.md

 - `.env` contains common variables for all runtimes.
 You can define **publicly** available variables here.
 In most cases these are prefixed with `NEXT_PUBLIC`.
 This file **is** checked into your repo.

+  - Even though there are fallbacks, you should set `NEXT_PUBLIC_CANONICAL_URL` in this file to the canonical URL of your site.
+This is important for accurate sitemap generation and to ensure the OpenID config can load correctly.

 - `.env.local` contains variables to use during local development.
 This file **is not** checked into your repo and can contain all the secrets you need to get your local development environment running, as well as overrides for common `.env` variables.